-The University of Arkansas Community College at Batesville Foundation awards a limited number of scholarships for the fall and spring semesters.
-Applications are available on the UACCB website and in the Development Office.
+The University of Arkansas Community College at Batesville Foundation awards a limited number of scholarships for the fall, spring and summer semesters.
+Applications are available on the UACCB website and in the Advancement Office.
 Foundation scholarship recipients are selected by a committee from a pool of individuals who have completed the UACCB Foundation scholarship application and have met the requirements outlined below.
-Students receiving foundation scholarships are expected to maintain satisfactory academic progress, GPA of 2.0 or higher (unless otherwise noted) for the semester the scholarship is awarded and complete 75 percent of their coursework.
+Students receiving foundation scholarships are expected to maintain satisfactory academic progress, GPA of 2.0 or higher (unless otherwise noted) for the semester in which the scholarship is awarded and complete 75 percent of their coursework.